Gabriel-RABHI/ActionBridge/README.md

 We are reaching the limits of what generic tooling and raw model scaling can achieve.
 The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand the chaos of large codebases?"_ Instead, it is about asking, _"How do we restructure software architecture to perfectly align with what LLMs are actually capable of producing?"_

-## The Ideal Architecture
+## The Ideal Architecture & Ghost Body Object (GBO)

 The next generation of software architecture must be explicitly designed for AI-assisted development.
-Boilerplate and glue code must be abstracted away from the AI's scope, allowing the models to focus entirely on specific business domains and distinct functional aspects.
+Boilerplate and glue code must be abstracted away, allowing both humans and AI to focus entirely on specific business domains and distinct functional aspects.

+To achieve this, we are developing **Ghost Body Object (GBO)**—a high-performance, distributed, and transactional .NET persistent memory technology.
+Implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, GBO entirely obsoletes traditional DBMS, ORMs, Message Brokers, and brittle integration tests.

+GBO was built for human developers first, reducing system complexity and unintended side effects by an order of magnitude.
+The result is a codebase that is at least three times smaller than an average LOB solution.

+### The "Cell" Reference Architecture

-In this new paradigm, large projects are built using vertical modularization (e.g., Sales, Users, Orders, Shipping) intersecting with horizontal layers (UI Components, UI State, Domain Logic, Read Models, and Asynchronous Services).
+GBO relies on a specific reference architecture that makes it uniquely perfect for ActionBridge AI agents.
+Large projects are built using vertical modularization (e.g., Sales, Users, Orders, Shipping) intersecting with horizontal layers (UI Components, UI State, Domain Logic, Read Models, and Asynchronous Services).

 The intersection of a vertical slice and a horizontal layer forms a **Cell**.
 Because Cells can encapsulate other Cells, the architecture is inherently fractal.
 Source code is distributed across separate projects, and within each project, every aspect is organized into deep directory trees.